 For some reason (which I have yet to discover) milk chocolate works better than its darker counterpart.

 My guess is that milk chocolate is sweeter.

-As you may already know, Rats have an excellent sense of smell, and they will smell that from a distance.
+As you may already know, rats have an excellent sense of smell, and they will smell fruit from a distance.

 Consider which fruits are available in your area – because that is exactly what the local Rats are used to eating!

 Candy in the form of gumdrops are awesome rat bait, for one main reason:

 Gumdrops are difficult to remove from the rat trap!

 The more difficult a food is to remove from the rat trap, the more successful you will be in catching them.

 Think about it, if you use a nut as rat trap bait and the nut can easily roll off, you are just giving the rat a free meal.